DataDog/hiring-engineers/answers.md

 > $ sudo service mysql status

-By utilizing the documentation provided [here] [https://docs.datadoghq.com/integrations/mysql/?tab=host], the MySQL check was conveniently included in the Datadog-agent package.
+By utilizing the documentation provided [here](https://docs.datadoghq.com/integrations/mysql/?tab=host), the MySQL check was conveniently included in the Datadog-agent package.

 To prepare MySQL, it is necessary to create a database user on each server by inputting: